 Day 15: Du Village – Mai Chau – Hanoi

 After breakfast we say our farewells and cycle through the Reserve on the rough jeep track.
 It is smooth and fast in parts but hard-pack gravel in others with some large stoney sections and some hill climbs.
 The terrain is undulating, but there are no steep hills over 4km to climb.
 Rest in Hang village before continuing to the exit of the reserve.
 Hit road 15A, a newer French road now tarmac.
 It was once an old supply route to the Ho Chi Minh Trail.
 There is still virtually no traffic on this section of road and contrasts to the valley ride, as you now cycle alongside the stunning Ma River.
-End the ride in Pom Coong village.
+Saigon to Hanoi Bike Tour ends in Pom Coong village.
 Late lunch will be served and there is the chance to grab a quick shower before the afternoon drive to Hanoi.

 Day 16: Departure

 At your leisure until transfer to the airport for onward flight home.
-Trip ends.
+Saigon to Hanoi Bike Tour 16 Days is completed.